 It’s Important To Get a Feel For the Year

 I do like to have some of my plans and goals in place at midnight on New Year’s Eve to help me get ready for the New Year.
 However, just like many people take a few days to name a child or live in a house for months or years to get a feel for it before decorating, I think we need to get a feel for the year as well.
 Every year is unique, and the clock striking twelve on New Year’s Eve is only the beginning of us getting to know it.
-The last three years definitely taught me that.
 So don’t feel pressured.
 This is supposed to be fun.

 Get Ready For the New Year

 For many years, I made a practice of setting New Year Aspirations to get ready for the new year.
-I’m still keen on those, but now I have even more techniques to help me focus, plan and dream my way into the New Year.
-Here are just a few of them.
-I hope you will pick and choose from these ideas, taking inspiration from the ones that resonate with you.
+I still like the idea of aspirations, but now I have even more techniques to help me focus, plan and dream my way into the New Year.
+These are just a few of them.
+I hope you will pick and choose from these ideas, taking inspiration from the ones that resonate with you and leaving the rest.

 1. Check Your Diary Is Up To Date